 Amazon surges as stock split, buyback excite investors

-March 10 (Reuters) - Shares of Amazon.com Inc jumped 6.3% after the e-commerce giant announced a massive stock split, making its equity more attractive to investors following a surge in its value since going public 25 years ago.
+March 10 (Reuters) - Shares of Amazon.com Inc jumped 5% after the e-commerce giant's massive share split and buyback drew more investors to a stock that has seen its price skyrocket since going public 25 years ago.

 The company's 20-for-1 stock split is its first since 1999 and is in addition to a $10 billion share buyback.
-It also comes after Alphabet Inc GOOGL.O announced a similar split earlier this year.
+It also comes on the heels of a similar split announced by Alphabet Inc GOOGL.O earlier this year.

-"Amazon's proposed stock split speaks volumes about how the world of trading has changed," said Sophie Lund-Yates, equity analyst at Hargreaves Lansdown.
+"Amazon's management is looking to instil fresh confidence," AJ Bell Investment Director Russ Mould said, adding that the buyback was the company's first direct distributions of cash back to its shareholders since its stock market debut.

-"While such a move doesn't mean too much for existing shareholders, it makes individual shares more accessible to everyday investors."
+The company's stock closed near a two-year low at $2,785.58 on Wednesday after riding a pandemic-induced rally in tech shares that brought it within striking distance of a $2 trillion valuation mark.

 Shares of Apple Inc AAPL.O and Tesla Inc TSLA.O rallied sharply after their stock splits in 2020, with Tesla eventually joining the S&P 500 by the end of the year.